ruizheliUOA/Anchored_Bias_GPT2/README.md

 We build this codebase to investigate the anchored bias of GPT2 family in MCQs We use mechanistic interpretability method to reverse-engineer the internal mechanism of GPT2 and analyse how MLP and attention pattern play a role in the anchored bias.
 We also mitigate the anchored bias by directly updating the identified value vectors in MLP or recalibrate the attention pattern by swapping the weights between anchor token position and correct answer token position.

-See our paper for more details.
+See our paper: [Anchored Answers: Unravelling Positional Bias in GPT-2's Multiple-Choice Questions](https://arxiv.org/abs/2405.03205) for more details.

 ## Requirements
 This code requires a single GPU to run.
 If you run it using CPU, it might need longer time to finish loading and computing.